 - fatty cuts of meat

 - meat products, including sausages and pies

 - cheese, especially hard cheese

 - cream, soured cream and ice cream

 - biscuits, cakes and pastries

 Trans fats are found naturally at low levels in some foods, such as those from animals, including meat and dairy products.
-They can also be found in foods containing hydrogenated vegetable oil.

 Like saturated fats, trans fats can raise cholesterol levels in the blood.
 This is why it's recommended that trans fats should make up no more than 2% of the energy (kJ/kcal) we get from our diet.
 For adults, this is no more than about 5g a day.